Visiting Hebron in the West Bank is as much about the importance of making your own informed decisions as it is about travelling to Palestine.

 Our time in H1 ended with having lunch with a Palestinian family, although by this point we were not in the highest of spirits.
 All we could do was watch the happiness of the children playing, hoping that one day things wouldn’t be so bad for them – they are the next generation who can make a change.

-We bid a sad farewell to our guides, feeling as if we had known them longer then just the few hours we spent with them and grateful that the insight here wasn’t full of extreme hatred and bias.
+We bid a sad farewell to our guides, feeling as if we had known them longer then just a few hours we spent with them and grateful that the insight here wasn’t full of extreme hatred and bias.

 We had seen enough to make our own opinions.